efe96238/vulpex/README.md

 # Vulpex

 A lightweight deep learning framework built on NumPy.
-As low-level as PyTorch or as high-level as scikit-learn — your choice.
+Low-level or high-level — your choice.

 ## Quick Start